Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 2060 should in theory perform a small bit faster than the Radeon RX 6650 XT in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 2060 is 20% quicker than the Radeon RX 6650 XT in general, because of its greater bandwidth. (explain)

-Texel RateThe Radeon RX 6650 XT is much (about 61%) faster with regards to anisotropic filtering than the GeForce RTX 2060. (explain)
+Texel RateThe Radeon RX 6650 XT should be much (about 61%) faster with regards to AF than the GeForce RTX 2060. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6650 XT is superior to the GeForce RTX 2060, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6650 XT is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison